Basarab Panduru

-Basarab Nică Panduru (born 11 July 1970) is a Romanian retired footballer and currently television pundit for Telekom Sport.
+Basarab Nică Panduru (born 11 July 1970) is a Romanian former footballer who played as an attacking midfielder, currently television pundit for Orange Sport.

 Playing career

 Born in Mârzănești, Romania, Panduru started his professional career with CSM Reşiţa where he played between 1987 and 1990, before being signed by Steaua București at the beginning of 1991.
 Panduru's first game with Steaua was in the Romanian Cup, when the Steaua's officials did not take into consideration that just prior leaving CSM Reşiţa, Panduru was set to miss the next game due to yellow cards, therefore Steaua București lost that game after a federal decision.

 As soon as he joined Steaua București he became an important part of the team.
-In 1995, however he left Romania to play for S.L.
-Benfica.
-The life in the capital of Portugal was not that easy, and he was loaned to Neuchâtel Xamax for half a season, before re-joining S.L.
-Benfica at the start of the 1996–97 season.
+In 1995, however he left Romania to play for Benfica.
+The life in the capital of Portugal was not that easy, and he was loaned to Neuchâtel Xamax for half a season, before re-joining Benfica at the start of the 1996–97 season.

 In 1998, he was bought by S.L.
 Benfica's rivals from FC Porto but failed to make an impact.
 During the summer of 1999, Panduru was close to sign a contract with Brazilian club Internacional Porto Alegre however, the transfer did not materialize.
 Then Panduru signed for SC Salgueiros on loan from Porto, his third team in Portugal but after only half-a-season and long-term injuries Panduru decided to retire and become coach.